RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Cannot decline for moral reasons
     - Solicitor casn decline for moral reasons
   - Solicitors lien
-    - Entitled to refuse to hand over any documents or property of the client (including money) in solicitor’s possession
+    - Entitled to refuse to hand over any documents or property of the client (including money) in solicitor's possession
 - Disbursements
   - Disbursement
     - Outlays
       - Expenses paid by a law practice in the course of providing those services.
 - Duty to Account
-  - a lawyer who receives funds on behalf of a client acts as a “trustee™ of those funds
+  - a lawyer who receives funds on behalf of a client acts as a "trustee™ of those funds
-  - Must be held in lawyer’s trust account
+  - Must be held in lawyer's trust account
     - Full and accurate records to deposits and withdraws
     - Only client authority can typically handle trust
     - Externally audited yearly